VihaanAkshaay/VihaanAkshaay.github.io/_posts/2022-07-20-"Some-RL-and-Robotics-PSs"md.md

 - You would decide on how you're going to move your body, hands in specific to reach the object without colliding with other obstacles in the scene (*decision making*)
 - Now you'd perform the action by moving your hands, grasping the object and taking it to the goal position(*action!)*

-Getting a little more in-detail about the sub-topics mentioned,

 ##### Perception